Department of Music

-Since its release in February 2014, Brothers' earlier volume, Louis Armstrong, Master of Modernism, has garnered enthusiastic reviews from critics and scholars alike.
+Since its release in February 2015, Louis Armstrong, Master of Modernism has garnered enthusiastic reviews from critics and scholars alike.
 Loren Schoenberg, artistic director of the National Jazz Museum in Harlem, writes that “Brothers has brought together startling new discoveries and insights, a fresh look at hallowed recordings, and an understanding of the multifold influences that helped shape Louis Armstrong.
 In so doing, he has written by far the most complete and original look at an American icon whose influence continues into its second century.”

 Finally, “s_traits,” by Hunt Family Assistant Professor of Music John Supko and Professor of Visual Studies Bill Seaman, was listed among the best classical recordings by 2014 in the New York Times.
 According to critic Vivien Schweitzer,